Dental Assistant School in Cookeville, TN

 A career as a dental assistant is in demand.
 According to the U.S. Bureau of Labor Statistics, employment for dental assistants is projected to grow faster than the average for all other occupations.
 The need and demand for dental care continues to increase, as ongoing research reveals the significant linkage between routine oral care and improvements in one’s general health.
 Dentists will always be hiring dental assistants to assist with routine tasks that ensure the dental office runs smoothly and efficiently.

 Does this sound like the career for you?
 If so, then look no further than Genesis Career College’s Dental Assistant Program.
 Our program is just 36-weeks long and provides students the training needed to begin their career.

 The Genesis dental assistant school—which is always enrolling new students—includes instruction in anatomy, pharmacology, oral healthcare, restorative techniques, and medical office procedures, among others.
 Dental assistant training in the classroom is reinforced with an externship, which provides students valuable experience working with patients at a dental office.
 Real-life experience in the dental field gives our students the opportunity to make connections within their field and help them determine which practice they may want to begin their new career as a dental assistant.
 Each local Genesis campus is a resource for new employees for the surrounding community’s businesses and organizations.
-Over the years, Genesis has established externship sites and job placements with local dentist’s offices and dental health groups near our campuses in South Atlanta and Cookeville.
+Over the years, Genesis has established externship sites and job placements with local dentist’s offices and dental health groups near our campus in Cookeville.

-During dental assistant training in Cookeville or Atlanta, Genesis students master career-specific skills such as:
+During dental assistant training in Cookeville, Genesis students master career-specific skills such as: